 Features or Benefits

-A lot of people use features in their copy, but don’t explain their benefits which are a huge problem for your prospects.
+A lot of people use features in their copy, but don’t explain their benefits.
+This is huge problem for prospects.
 Because now they have to think about what the benefits are.
 You know your product better than anyone else, and you know the benefits better than anyone else.
 So don’t be shy.
 Write them!